 Lake County boasts over 130 trails for cross-country skiing.
 These trails vary from expert down to cross-country skiing 101.
 Lakewood and Raven Glen Forest Preserves pave trails for those avid cross-country skiers.
 Ryerson Conservation Area is also a preserve with extensive cross-skiers; however, the snow must be above four inches to protect the sanctity of the animal life.
 Let’s take a look at the other trails Lake County has to offer.

 While children enjoy the steep hills for tubing and sledding the adults could take to the trails.
-Century Park is the largest district park in Vernon Hills so you are sure to explore all the nooks and crannies of the entire 113 acres.
+Century Park is the vastest district park in Vernon Hills, so you are sure to explore all the nooks and crannies of the entire 113 acres.

-On Milwaukee Ave. in Libertyville, cross-country skiing is permitted at Adler Park.
-If you like a tougher workout, Adler Park lets you create your own path.
-Adler Park also has a big sled hill for tubing.
+On Milwaukee Avenue in Libertyville, cross-country skiing is permitted at Adler Park.
+If you like a more robust workout, Adler Park lets you create your own path.
+Adler Park also has a colossal sled hill for tubing.

 On the Northwest side of Lake County located between Rte.
 59 and Fairfield Road, Grant Woods features six miles of trails for you to ski west into Fox Lake.
 This Ingleside forest preserve spans over 1,000 acres.

 This 551-acre forest preserve in southwest Lake County.
-Grassy Lake’s trail stretches as far of 3.5 miles highlighted by its beautiful scenery.
-This Barrington trail is wide and obtains a mild incline.
+Grassy Lake’s trail stretches as far as 3.5 miles highlighted by its beautiful scenery.
+This Barrington trail is spacious and obtains a mild incline.